ghi-electronics/Docs/hardware/legacy_products/netmf/chipworkx.md

 # ChipworkX
 ![ChipworkX](images/chipworksX.jpg)

-Embedded Master is a NETMF System on Module.
+ChipworkX is a NETMF System on Module.

 To use with NETMF, follow these [setup instructions](intro.md).
 Needs the NETMF 4.1 SDK.